 Title of the module Climate solution sciences Module type (Compulsory- or elective) Elective Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
-6 150 Learning Outcomes of the module Knowledge: Upon successful completion of the module, the students are able to (i) describe and explain the economic and societal merits and mechanisms of policy instruments implemented in the EU and member states (i.e. CO2 emission tax, European Emission Trading System (ETS), Carbon Border Adjustment Mechanism (CBAM)) and internationally; (ii) apply social welfare theory and mechanism theory in order to analyse the instrument performances, public investments in mitigation and adaptation technologies and measures, and social compensation paradigms between winners and losers of societal processes; (iii) analyse existing and develop new social, organizational and institutional interventions that foster climate change mitigation and adaptation of individuals and groups of actors, while considering cognitive biases and addressing agents of change; and (iv) apply selected theories and concepts of sociology of climate change (e.g., behavioural and behavioural change theories, agentic theories) at different spatial and temporal scales and in different institutional, organizational and inter-relational contexts, and evaluate their advantages and limitations.
+6 150 Learning Outcomes of the module Knowledge: Upon successful completion of the module, the students are able to (i) describe and explain the economic and societal merits and mechanisms of policy instruments implemented in the EU and member states (i.e. CO2 emission tax, European Emission Trading System (ETS), Carbon Border Adjustment Mechanism (CBAM)) and internationally; (ii) apply social welfare theory and mechanism theory in order to analyse the instrument performances, public investments in mitigation and adaptation technologies and measures, and social compensation paradigms between winners and losers of societal processes; (iii) analyse existing and develop new social, organizational and institutional interventions that foster climate change mitigation and adaptation of individuals and groups of actors, while considering cognitive biases and addressing agents of change; and (iv) apply selected theories and concepts of sociology of climate change (e.g., behavioural and behavioural change theories, agentic theories) at different spatial and temporal scales and in different institutional, organizational and inter- relational contexts, and evaluate their advantages and limitations.
 Skills: Upon successful completion of the module, the students are able to (i) analyse and evaluate the advantages and limitations of policy instruments including their distributional effects, and (ii) explain recent social movements as forces for climate change mitigation and adaptation.
 Professional/vocational competencies: Upon successful completion of the module, the students are able to (i) evaluate policy instruments fostering societal transition to a low-carbon economy, and (ii) design communication and intervention strategies fostering climate change mitigation and adaptation.
-Upon successful completion of the r recognize benefits and challenges re

-Personal competencies: aspects of climate change, and (ii) communicate their perceptions clearly and non-judgmentally.
-Module structure - types of module course(s) with ECTS credit points SE Economics of climate change - 3 ECTS-Credits SE Sociology of climate change - 3 ECTS-Credits (If applicable) Participation requirements for the module
+Personal competencies: Upon successful completion of the module, the students are able to (i) recognize benefits and challenges related to economic and sociological aspects of climate change, and (ii) communicate their perceptions clearly and non-judgmentally.
+Module structure - types of SE Economics of climate change - 3 ECT S-Credits credit points SE Sociology of climate change - 3 ECTS- Credits (If applicable) Participation requirements for the module